oddcamp/frontend-manual/README.md

 ### Methodology

-We use [Airbnb's css style guide](https://github.com/airbnb/css) as the basis for our CSS methodology, with some minor exceptions and adaptions:
+We use [Airbnb's css style guide](https://github.com/airbnb/css) as the basis for our CSS methodology, with some minor exceptions and adaptations:

 #### Naming